Eumaeus/cex_lewis_and_short/README.md

 The original digitization of the public domain text of the LSJ is courtesy of the [Perseus Digital Library](http://www.perseus.tufts.edu/):  Text provided by Perseus Digital Library, with funding from The National Endowment for the Humanities.
 Original version available for viewing and download at <http://www.perseus.tufts.edu/>.

+> Anyone looking at this might be interested in [this end-user application](https://github.com/Eumaeus/LewisShort.js).

 License CC 3.0 BY-NC-SA.

 ## Contents